JonathanBenitez/trail/README.md

 # trail
-trail and error github reprository for testing
+trail and error github reprository for testing programs and further the understanding of git